Come join us as we play in and around the beautiful Ozark National Forest near Russelville, Arkansas.

 Click an arrow to expand a section and display (or print) its info.

-All workshop excursions will be based out of the Best Western in Russelville, AR.
+All workshop excursions will be based out of the Hampton Inn in Russelville, AR.

-Approximately a week before the workshop we will e-mail all registered participants with a detailed agenda, map, etc. The agenda is always flexible based on weather conditions and travel time to locations.
-So that you’ll know what to expect, here’s our tentative agenda:
+Approximately two weeks before the workshop we will host a zoom call covering all the necessary information to participate in and enjoy the workshop.
+The agenda is always flexible based on weather conditions and travel time to locations.
+So that you'll know what to expect, here's our tentative agenda:

-Day 1 – Meet in the lobby at 6:30 PM to go to dinner.
-We’ll get to know each other a bit and have general discussion around the schedule for the next 2 days.
+Day 1 – Meet at Colton's Steakhouse near to the hotel at 6:30 PM for dinner.
+We’ll get to know each other a bit and have general discussion around the schedule for the next 3 days.

-Day 2 – A full day in the Field, weather permitting, with the focus on getting to locations with the best color/water flow and avoiding crowds as much as possible.
+Day 2 – A full day in the field, weather permitting, with the focus on getting to locations with the best color/water flow and hopefully capture images of some of the many elk that inhabit the Boxley Valley.
 Expect to leave before dawn and return after dark.

-Day 3 (AM) – We will again capture some morning shooting time, then return to the hotel for some individual instruction on processing using Lightroom & Photoshop
+Day 3 (AM) – We will again capture some morning shooting time, then return to the hotel for a bit of rest and instruction on processing using Lightroom & Photoshop for those interested.

-Day 4 – An optional excursion to Hawksbill Crag, if we have not already visited the location.
+Day 4 – An optional excursion to a favorite previously visited location to capture that shot you didn't capture first time around or a retake on an image you feel can be better composed/exposed.
 We will be back at the hotel and wrapped up mid morning so everyone can get checked out.

-Post-workshop – We will provide follow up video work on images captured during the workshop for attendees to use as a guide while editing their images.
+Post-workshop – We will provide follow up Zoom editing session on images captured during the workshop for attendees to use as a guide while editing their images.

 Recommended photography gear

-DSLR camera – Crop Sensor or Full Frame
+DSLR or Mirrorless camera – Crop Sensor or Full Frame

 Wide angle & telephoto lenses